Kaleb1583/1.8.8/TNTArrows/info.md

 Arrows that blow up (spawns tnt) on contact with the ground, a mob or player.

+TntArrow.java: EntityArrow.java but with tnt on hit.
+EntityArrow.java: Default class for arrows without tnt.

 Configuration: Line 53 & 54 (tntSpawned boolean & tntCount int)